WWE Rumors: Brock Lesnar Reportedly Wants To Put ‘Monday Night Raw’ Star Over

 Lesnar has also appeared on WWE television several times already this year, which is rare for the superstar given his part-time status with the company.
 Perhaps it’s because he’s fully invested in trying to get the young superstar over before their match at WrestleMania, which could potentially turn the challenger into the face of the company.

-It remains to be seen if Lesnar’s reported appreciation of McIntyre will result in WWE trusting the Scotsman to carry the WWE Championship, but word backstage is that the challenger has other important fans backstage.
+It remains to be seen whether Lesnar’s reported appreciation of McIntyre will result in WWE trusting the Scotsman to carry the WWE Championship, but word backstage is that the challenger has other important fans backstage.
 As The Inquisitr previously reported, the current plan is for McIntyre to win the match as Vince McMahon is a big fan of the superstar and likes the way he conducts himself as a performer.

 Lesnar has come a long way since returning to WWE in 2017.
 He was previously let go from the company because they had nothing for him, but he made a splash on the independent scene then came back to the company in better shape and more focused.
-Since then, he’s been an NXT Champion, a Raw Tag Team Champion and a constant fixture in the upper midcard scene.
+Since then, he’s been an NXT Champion, a Raw Tag Team Champion and a constant fixture in the upper mid-card scene.